-Wes Amelie is claimed to be the first of its kind to be converted into a liquefied natural gas (LNG) powered vessel.
+Wes Amelie is the ship first of its kind in the world to be transformed into a liquefied natural gas (LNG) powered vessel.

-The LNG conversion will ensure the ship significantly reduces sulphur oxide emissions by more than 99%, nitrogen oxide emissions by approximately 90%, and carbon dioxide by up to 20%.
+The LNG conversion is expected to ensure that the ship significantly reduces its sulphur oxide emissions by more than 99%, nitrogen oxide emissions by approximately 90% and carbon dioxide by up to 20%.

-In October 2015, the Federal Ministry of Transport and Digital Infrastructure released a grant for the vessel’s retrofit through the Mobility and Fuel Strategy programme, which was launched to promote maritime use of LNG as an environment friendly fuel.
+The Federal Ministry of Transport and Digital Infrastructure released a grant for the vessel’s retrofit in October 2015 through the Mobility and Fuel Strategy programme, which was launched to promote maritime use of LNG as an environment-friendly fuel.